 Clive Copeland, Head of Participation at the Angling Trust, said “We are so pleased to be able to team up again with the Environment Agency and Angling Trades Association, to bring Take a Friend Fishing back for the holidays.
 After what for many has been such a difficult year, we know that anglers will want to show others why fishing has been a stressbuster and spread the message that angling is good for you.
 A free licence to take a friend fishing this festive period could be just the ticket to make an unforgettable fishing trip that becomes part of your Christmas or New Year memories.”

-Graeme Storey, Fisheries Manager at the Environment Agency, said “The Take A Friend Fishing scheme has been a huge success, we are delighted to see it return for a third time.
+Graeme Storey, Fisheries Manager at the Environment Agency, said “The Take A Friend Fishing scheme has been a huge success, we are really pleased to see it return for a third time.
 With the pressures of coronavirus, more people have been looking for ways to reconnect with nature and their loved ones in a way that is safe, healthy and fun.
 We hope our angling community seizes on the opportunity to give the gift of fishing this Christmas!”.

 Andrew Race who recently took over as Chairman of the Angling Trades Association (ATA), added “After more than 30 years in the industry, there is more potential for angling now than I have ever seen.
 Our own AGM this week will focus heavily on the industry’s support for our angling initiatives and providing the correct tackle and information pathways for trade and retailers to engage with anyone wanting to give angling a go.
 Long-term plans for cooperation with all major stakeholders are now well underway.
 These are exciting times for angling.”